 - Gaming Establishments - this includes commercial and charitable bingo halls, card halls, or race tracks, even if the gaming provided is through video, rather than live, events;

-- Businesses that provide adult-oriented entertainment in which performers disrobe or perform in an unclothed state for entertainment - whether live or video.
+- Businesses that provide adult-oriented entertainment.
+This means places in which performers disrobe or perform in an unclothed state for entertainment - whether live or video.
 This includes businesses in which greater than 50% of visible inventory being sold or rented is printed matter, visual representation, live performance or sound recording including, but not limited to, books, magazines, motion picture films, pamphlets, pornographic records, pictures, photographs, figures, statues, plays, dances, in which performers disrobe or perform in unclothed states for entertainment.
-It also includes businesses which provide on or off-site adult-oriented entertainment for such venues, commonly referred to as, but not limited to, bachelor parties or peep shows, in which performers disrobe or perform in an unclothed state for entertainment; or
+It also includes businesses which provide on or off-site adult-oriented entertainment for such venues, commonly referred to as, but not limited to, bachelor parties or peep shows, in which performers disrobe or perform in an unclothed state for entertainment;

 If you use your EBT card or cash from your card at one of these places, the following will happen: